Getting Application Modernization Right with Informatica Cloud Application Integration and Data Quality

 However, as companies move from Siebel to Salesforce, migrate from PeopleSoft to Workday, transition from on-premises to hybrid (and so forth), they need to avoid taking an application-centric or data-only view of the migration.
 Modernization will fail to deliver on its promise without the IP captured in application logic that drives the business and relevant and trustworthy data.

-Modernization of applications does not refer only to lift-n-shift or rip-n-replace of your legacy or on-premises apps.
+Modernization of applications does not refer only to lift and shift or rip-n-replace of your legacy or on-premises apps.
 Although there is a big movement of applications shifting to the cloud, there could still be a myriad of valid reasons why businesses may choose to keep their applications on premises.
 Then too, enterprises today are, on average, using or piloting at least five different clouds, presumably running SaaS or custom applications.
 A big part of modernization is integrating these applications.
 The modern-day tool for this is an iPaaS (Integration Platform as a Service), which provides real-time and batch integration capabilities for any integration pattern, such as SaaS-to-SaaS, SaaS-to-on-prem, B2B, API-based, etc., in a hybrid, multi-cloud environment.

 Let’s now look at the modernization of data.
 Depending on which report you read, up to 83 percent of data migrations are at danger of failing, 30 percent will have cost overruns, and 40 percent will have time overruns.
 Why is this happening?
 Many companies assume the data in the source application is good since it works in the legacy system.
 However, the data in the legacy application may not be fit for purpose in the target application.
 This problem is compounded if an organization is consolidating multiple legacy applications into a single application.
 These applications will have different structures, formats, and levels of quality.
 A few years back, a simple mistake between metric and imperial units of measure cost NASA $125 million.
 The Mars Climate Orbiter burned up in the Martian atmosphere because engineers failed to convert units from English to metric!